sejopi/simple-infoz/README.md

 - im **demiromantic, asexual**.

+- uhm if you **selfship** or **yumeship** with mephiles then dont look at me ok im not responsible for that because im A REAL PERSOn and not your mephiles. plz.

 - im **17** and was traumatized early childhood and i try to forget any of the shitty past experiences already, so currently trying to heal from it! sirgil is internally complex.. :oT
   **anyone under 13 please iwec or just dni ok!!**